arcan1s/ahriman/docs/faq/distributed.rst

    docker run --privileged -p 8081:8081 -e AHRIMAN_PORT=8081 -v worker.ini:/etc/ahriman.ini.d/overrides.ini arcan1s/ahriman:latest web
    docker run --privileged -p 8082:8082 -e AHRIMAN_PORT=8082 -v worker.ini:/etc/ahriman.ini.d/overrides.ini arcan1s/ahriman:latest web

-Unlike the previous setup, it doesn't require to mount repository root for ``worker`` nodes, because they don't use it anyway.
+Unlike the previous setup, it doesn't require to mount repository root for **worker** nodes, because they don't use it anyway.

 Check proof-of-concept setup `here <https://github.com/arcan1s/ahriman/tree/master/recipes/distributed>`__.

 Addition of new package, package removal, repository update
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-In all scenarios, update process must be run only on ``master`` node.
-Unlike the manually distributed packages described above, automatic update must be enabled only for ``master`` node.
+In all scenarios, update process must be run only on **master** node.
+Unlike the manually distributed packages described above, automatic update must be enabled only for **master** node.

 Automatic worker nodes discovery
 """"""""""""""""""""""""""""""""

-Instead of setting ``build.workers`` option it is also possible to configure services to load worker list dynamically.
-To do so, the ``ahriman.core.distributed.WorkerLoaderTrigger`` and ``ahriman.core.distributed.WorkerTrigger`` must be used for ``master`` and ``worker`` nodes repsectively.
+Instead of setting ``${build:workers}`` option explicitly it is also possible to configure services to load worker list dynamically.
+To do so, the ``ahriman.core.distributed.WorkerLoaderTrigger`` and ``ahriman.core.distributed.WorkerTrigger`` must be used for **master** and **worker** nodes respectively.
 See recipes for more details.

 Known limitations
 """""""""""""""""